Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

-Nice paths are basically defined by splitting a path in three components $\frp_1, \frp_2, \frp_3$ and restricting $\frp_1, \frp_3$ to be contained in a nice quasi-tree-like neighbourhood around $x$ and $y$ respectively.
-Thanks to the entropic concentration, paths can be restricted to have probability $e^{-th + O(\sqrt{t})}$, which allows to use the concentration result of Theorem \ref{thm:tensor_concentration} conditional on the two neighbourhoods.
-The notable difference with the case of non-backtracking chains \cite{benhamou2017cutoff,bordenave2018random,bordenave2019cutoff} comes from the path $\frp_2$.
-In the case of non-backtracking chains, it merely consisted in one edge so only the concentration for degree $1$ functions was needed.
-When backtracking is allowed, trajectories could bounce back and forth between the two neighbourhoods, so taking just one edge is not sufficient.
-Our strategy is here to reduce as much as possible the setting to the non-backtracking case.
+To give a more detailed overview of the argument, nice paths are defined by splitting a path in three components $\frp_1, \frp_2, \frp_3$ and restricting $\frp_1, \frp_3$ to be contained in quasi-tree-like neighbourhoods around $x$ and $y$ respectively.
+The concentration result of Corollary \ref{coroll:concentration} will be used conditional on the two neighbourhoods, so only the intermediate path $\frp_2$ is random.
+In the case of non-backtracking chains, it merely consisted of one edge so only the concentration for degree $1$ functions was needed.
+When backtracking is allowed, trajectories could bounce back and forth between the two neighbourhoods, which turns out to be a big issue for estimating the expectation.
+Our strategy is here to reduce the setting as much as possible to the non-backtracking case to avoid this problem by letting the intermediate path $\frp_2$ have larger length $\abs{\frp_2} > 1$, hence the need of a more general concentration result.
+Using the lower bound on escape probabilities, we can argue that the chain is unlikely to backtrack between the two neighbourhoods on a time scale $t = O(\log n)$ if $\abs{\frp_2} > L = \Theta(\log \log n)$ by union bound.
+However this length also determines the degree of $\scP^{t}_{\frN}(x,y)$ when realized as a multilinear function, so it cannot be taken arbitrarily large.
+Finally, we need to make sure that the paths considered remain typical.
+All in all, this means the length $\abs{\frp_2}$ needs to be taken very carefully.
 To that end, we can use concentration of the speed (or drift), which is proved in the same time as for the entropy: the distance traveled by the chain at time $t$ is shown to be $\mathscr{d} t + O(\sqrt{t})$.
-On the other hand, using the lower bound on escape probabilities, we can argue that the chain is unlikely to backtrack over more than $L = \Theta(\log \log n)$ steps on a time scale $t = O(\log n)$.
-Thus by allowing the distance between the two neighbourhoods to be of order $\sqrt{t}$, we can ensure the chain does not backtrack from one neighbourhood to the other and discard trajectories which have intermediate length much smaller or much larger than $\sqrt{t}$.
-In the end, the estimate on the traveled distance leads us to consider neighbourhoods of variable size, with a variable distance between them, but with bounded windows on these parameters.
-Concentration is thus proved using Theorem \ref{thm:tensor_concentration} for fixed parameters and extended by union bound.
-When realized as a multilinear function, the probability to follow a nice path between $x$ and $y$ will have degree the length of the path $\frp_2$ between the two neighbourhoods.
-Since this is $O(\sqrt{t}) = O (\sqrt{\log n})$, the exponential factors in Corollary \ref{coroll:concentration} remain sufficiently small to obtain exponential concentration bounds.
+We will thus take $\abs{\frp_2}$ exactly of size $\Theta(\sqrt{t})$, as this is larger than $L$, will cover the set of typical paths, while being small enough to control the factors of Corollary \ref{coroll:concentration} that are exponential in the degree.
+In the end, we establish exponential concentration conditional on a list of parameters such as $\abs{\frp_2}$, the estimates on these parameters allowing us then to extend the results by union bound.